Oslo

 Oslo is the economic and governmental centre of Norway.
 The city is also a hub of Norwegian trade, banking, industry and shipping.
 It is an important centre for maritime industries and maritime trade in Europe.
 The city is home to many companies within the maritime sector, some of which are among the world's largest shipping companies, shipbrokers and maritime insurance brokers.
 Oslo is a pilot city of the Council of Europe and the European Commission intercultural cities programme.

-Oslo is considered a global city and was ranked "Beta World City" in studies carried out by the Globalization and World Cities Study Group and Network in 2008.
+Oslo is considered a global city and was ranked as a "Beta World City" by the Globalization and World Cities Research Network in 2008.
 It was ranked number one in terms of quality of life among European large cities in the European Cities of the Future 2012 report by fDi magazine.
 A survey conducted by ECA International in 2011 placed Oslo as the second most expensive city in the world for living expenses after Tokyo.
-In 2013, Oslo tied with the Australian city of Melbourne as the fourth most expensive city in the world, according to the Economist Intelligence Unit (EIU)'s Worldwide Cost of Living study.
-Oslo was ranked as the 24th most liveable city in the world by Monocle magazine.
+In 2013, Oslo tied with the Australian city of Melbourne as the fourth most expensive city in the world, according to the Economist Intelligence Unit's Worldwide Cost of Living study.

 Oslo's population was increasing at record rates during the early 2000s, making it the fastest growing major city in Europe at the time.
-This growth stems for the most part from international immigration and related high birth rates, but also from intra-national migration.
+This growth originates primarily from international immigration and related high birth rates, but also from intra-national migration.
 By 2010 the immigrant population in the city was growing somewhat faster than the Norwegian population, and in the city proper this had become more than 25% of the total population if the children of immigrant parents were included.